AymanSalman/django-movie-site/README.md

 Before you proceed with running the project via Docker, ensure that you have the following installed:

-- [Docker Desktop](https://www.docker.com/products/docker-desktop/) installed on your machine.
+- [Docker Desktop](https://www.docker.com/products/docker-desktop/) installed on your machine and up.
 - PowerShell, which is available by default on most Windows systems.

 ## Installation